Matchmove

 MCU definitely deserves credit for creating worlds that come to life on the silver screen, allowing their fans to escape into uncharted territories one movie at a time.
 Keep an eye out for the next one in our series where we look at how (everyone’s favourite) Groot was made and a whole lot more!

-And in the meanwhile, here’s a quick look at some of our past VFX projects that include the likes of Hollywood blockbusters such as Jupiter Ascending, Hunger Games and 300 Rise of an Empire.
+In the meantime, here’s a quick look at some of our past VFX projects, which include Hollywood blockbusters such as Jupiter Ascending, Hunger Games, and 300 Rise of an Empire.

 Shahrukh Sayyed